AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - int(4)
       - RGBA color values between (0,255).
 Default values of -1 makes Vizard use the default thruster plume color You can use ``vizSupport.toRGBA255("red")`` to convert common color names to RGBA values.
+    * - ``defaultThrusterPlumeLifeScalar``
+      - double
+      - Value of 1.0 or 0.0 to use viz default, values between 0 and 1 will decrease the length of all thruster plumes,
+        >1 will increase lengths of all thruster plumes

 Setting Actuator GUI Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~